Hosted by PowWeb

 Are you a specialist in Australian literature?

 I did my dissertation on American literature, heavily influenced by various theoretical perspectives.
 Concurrently, I worked on some Australian writers and eventually accepted a position with Antipodes .
 Australian literature is a significant area for me, but I would not say it is my speciality; most of my current teaching is in the modern novel and in theory, and is equally divided between British and American.
 The focus of most of my recent scholarship has been in theory and criticism.
 I continued to take a strong role in Australian studies, though, and my interest in such an apparently "peripheral" area does, I think, say a lot about me and my values as an academic, as well as my high esteem for Australian writers and texts.
+We are back to the issue of eclectic postcolonialism here.

 What is your ethnic background?